The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Ace of Cups

-This is the beginning of all things, relationships, good fortune, friendships, or spiritual insights.
+The Ace of Cups marks the beginning of relationships, good fortune, friendships, and spiritual insights.

 If the Ace of Cups is reversed, it shows sadness or disappointment.